 e) Consulting and Monitoring of Investor-Negotiations

-We have access to a wide range of commercial properties, particularly in the agricultural/rural sector.
-To potential investors we offer a broad portfolio of properties in attractive growth markets.
+We have access to a wide range of commercial and semi-residential properties, particularly in the agricultural/rural sector.
+To potential investors we offer a broad portfolio of properties in attractive growth markets all over Brazil.
 The acquisition of a larger commercial property should always be well planned and carried out diligently – transactions of a major scale do not “happen overnight”.
 A very sensitive area concerns the flawless communication between International investors and Brazilian proprietors.
 Both groups usually are characterized by significant (cultural) differences, especially in terms of business practices and habits.
 Brazilian „rules of the game“ are not always simple to understand for non-Brazilians.
 We assist and advise investors on the way up to the completion of the the transaction.
 Our services thus include:

 - Translation and Interpretation (English / Portuguese / German)